 Incomplete (I) and Grade Pending (GP) are notations used to indicate that a permanent grade is expected within a defined period of time.
 When the time period for a temporary notation expires, the designator is replaced by a permanent grade.

 Incomplete Grades.
 The expiration date of an Incomplete grade is the date your instructor must submit a new grade to the Registrar's Office.
 If you receive an I grade, submit outstanding work to your instructor to allow time for evaluation and submission of a new grade by this date.
 If you need additional time, you may request one extension by subitting Petition for Extension of Incomplete.
-If the Incomplete period expires, and no new grade has been received by the Registrar's Office, your grade lapses as designated by your instructor or to U (Unsatisfactory) if no other designation has been made.
+If the Incomplete period expires, and no new grade has been received by the Registrar's Office, your grade lapses as designated by your instructor or to U (Unsatisfactory).
 An instructor is not required to accept additional work for consideration or evaluation after expiration of the Incomplete time period.
 If work is accepted, however, the instructor may issue a Grade Change.
 All grade changes are noted on your transcript with the date of the change and the original grade.
 For more information, refer to the web page on Incomplete Grades.

 Withdrawn (W) indicates that you withdrew from a course after the deadline announced in the Academic Calendar.
 A W notation does not affect your GPA and is neither punitive nor negative.